vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/Organizations.md

     - An organization can have multiple workspaces.
     ^ Workspaces + Members
         - Workspaces are collection of projects, environmental snippets and members.
-        - Multiple members can be invited to collaborate on projects inside Workspaces.
+        - Multiple members can be invited to collaborate on projects saved inside Workspaces.

         ^ Projects
             - A workspace can have multiple saved projects.
             - A project can have multiple modules with requests and files saved inside them.
 ```

-Organizations can be your company, startup or venture which hosts several workspaces for different purposes with team members having access to them and working together in sync.
+Organizations can be your company, startup or venture which hosts several workspaces for different purposes with team members having access to them and working together in sync on different projects.

 ## Creating your first organization